xxyzz/c/7/README.md

 #### Exercise 7-5

 Rewrite the postfix calculator of Chapter 4 to use `scanf` and/or `sscanf` to do the input and number conversion.

+## 7.5 File Access

+## 7.6 Error Handling—Stderr and Exit

+## 7.7 Line Input and Output

+#### Exercise 7-6

+Write a program to compare two files, printing the first line where they differ.